 BUS 453.
-Marketing Research
+Business Research

-This course examines the role of marketing research in marketing management decision making.
-Using the Internet as a source of information, and as a marketing tool, the course covers the following topics: marketing research process; use of secondary data analysis; primary data collection via questionnaire development, surveys, experiments, and observation methods; and how to use and interpret statistical data analysis.
-Students will conduct an actual marketing research project and present results in a written and oral presentation.
-Prerequisites: BUS 302, BUS 330
+This course examines the role of business research in business and marketing management decision making.
+Using the Internet as a source of information, the course covers the following topics: business research process; use of secondary data analysis; primary data collection via questionnaire development, surveys, experiments, and observation methods; and how to use and interpret statistical data analysis.
+Students will conduct an actual business and/or marketing related project and present results in a written and oral presentation.
+Prerequisites: BUS 301, BUS 302, BUS 330

 BUS 460.
-Strategic Management
+Strategic Management 3